npetestArtifact/ASE2024/README.md

 ./scripts/running_simple.sh
 ```

-If all processes are completely done, users can eventually see the logs below:
+If all processes are completely done, users can eventually see the testing process logs below:
 ```
 ...
 [INFO] Running EVOSUITE(NPE_CLASS)_34e5[subject=NPEX:Feign-9c5a52d6] (xx/xx-xx:xx:xx)...